Knowledge base

 - Wait until the certificate is obtained on the site.

-Refer to this other guide if you encounter SSL errors.
+Refer to this guide if you encounter SSL errors and this other guide specifically if you use Cloudflare.

 This guide details the conditions and procedure to obtain a EV SSL certificate from Sectigo with Infomaniak.